Discussion Guide for GO HOME, a novel by Terry Farish and Lochan

 Praja Shapkota is Lochan’s great uncle and a scholar who studied at SUNY College of Environmental Science and Forestry at Syracuse University.
 He was a source of historical facts for the authors about what happened to the Lhotshampa in Bhutan and why they had to leave their homes.

-After 2008, eight countries – U.S., Canada, Australia, New Zealand, the UK, Norway, Denmark and the Netherlands began resettling Bhutanese Nepali refugees in their countries.
-By then Lochan had been born in Nepal and was a young boy.
+After 2008, eight countries – U.S., Canada, Australia, New Zealand, the UK, Norway, Denmark and the Netherlands – began resettling Bhutanese Nepali refugees in their countries.
+By then Lochan was a young boy.
 In 2009, he and his family made the journey to resettle in New Hampshire.

 Reviews